DevExpress/testcafe/docs/articles/documentation/reference/test-api/testcontroller/closewindow.md

 Parameter | Type | Description
 --------- | ---- | ------------
-window *(optional)* | Window | An open window object.
+window *(optional)* | Window | The window you want to close.
 If this parameter is omitted, the currently active window is closed.

 > You can not close the last remaining window, or windows with open children.

-## Examples
+**Examples:**

 The following two examples should produce identical test scenarios.

-Closing windows by passing the window object:
+Closing specific windows:

 ```JavaScript
 import { Selector } from 'testcafe';